Sarut-Theppitak/PSPnet_MB2_RepVGG/README.md

-# PSPNet with RepVGG Backbone
+# PSPNet with RepVGG, mobilenetV1,V2 encoder
-The model is structured with a RepVGG encoder with a PSPNet decoder.
+The model is structured with an encoder with a PSPNet decoder.
 Dice loss was utilized for the segmentation head.
 No auxiliary loss for the encoder output was implemented.

-The model is still slightly less accurate compared to mobilenetv1 on the same training hyperparameters (same training script).
+The RepVgg encoder model is still slightly less accurate compared to mobilenetv1 on the same training hyperparameters (same training script).
 I will try to add weight decay later.

 I also make a convert file to convert training-time model to inferrence-time model the output of both are equivalent.
 <br>